Where to See Holiday Lights in the Los Angeles Area

 Murrieta, CA 92563

-Running from Thanksgiving through New Year’s Eve is the Inland Empire’s best neighborhood holiday lights display which features anything but your run-of-the-mill holiday lights display.
-The Bainbridge Circle Holiday Extravaganza is a multi-home organized synchronized lights display complete with music and tons of festive cheer.
+Running from the end of November through Christmas is the Inland Empire’s best neighborhood holiday lights display which features anything but your run-of-the-mill holiday lights display.
+The Bainbridge Circle Holiday Extravaganza is a multi-home, synchronized lights display complete with music and tons of festive cheer.

 Enchanted: Forest of Light